 Eden Animal Rescue has been caring for animals since 1995.

-The scale of our work is enormous; last year 231 cats, 71 kittens and 176 dogs came to us.. not to mention the many rabbits, ferrets, guinea pigs and other small domestic animals which also come our way!
-And our animals need you to help us be able to care for them, and find them new homes.
+The scale of our work is enormous; last year we homed 265 cats and kittens and nearly 90 dogs.. not to mention the many rabbits, ferrets, guinea pigs and other small domestic animals which also came our way!
+This year, those numbers are set to be higher and our animals need you to help us be able to care for them, and find them new homes.

-Our busy rescue centre is located near Shap, Cumbria.
-As well as welfare needs and behavioural work, we also pay veterinary bills for annual vaccinations, neutering, any treatment required and micro-chipping for the dogs.
-While an animal is with us we provide care, companionship and understanding and do all we can to find it a good home.
+For many years our busy rescue centre was located near Shap, Cumbria but in 2016 we moved to a purpose built centre at Moorlands Head Farm, near Newbiggin, Temple Sowerby.
+Our new home is proving to be a wonderful place for our animals - the space, atmosphere and surroundings contribute massively to their wellbeing.
+As well as welfare needs and behavioural work, we also pay veterinary bills for annual vaccinations, neutering, any treatment required and micro-chipping.
+While an animal is with us we provide care, companionship and understanding and do all we can to match them to a great new home and owner.

 The Eden Animal Rescue Team!

 Dear Santa Claws,

 I was homeless last year too and spent Christmas being cared for by the kind folk here at the rescue.
 It was OK; I had lots of cuddles, presents and treats but I really wanted my own home and family.
 I want to be loved.
 I did write and ask but I guess you never got my letter.
 Penny, the Jack Russell, wrote too and she's still waiting for her special human.
 Her halti is very sparkly and would match any Christmas decorations.
 Arthur the cat is organizing all our letters to go special Santa delivery by carrier pigeon as he's determined to be home for Christmas.
 In fact, all the dogs, cats and rabbits are writing in too.